-- 22.05 Solid waste containment and disposal is the responsibility of the property owner and/or lot owner association until such time as a County-sponsored waste management program is available in the area. - 22.06 When possible, the County supports community-initiated recycling initiatives.
+- 22.05 Solid waste containment and disposal is the responsibility of the property owner and/or lot owner association until such time as a County-sponsored waste management program is available in the area. - 22.06 The County supports community-initiated recycling programs when possible.